 A hero.
 Has a problem.
 Their story is about the change that fixes the problem.

-Of course, to make your story more attention grabbing, more interesting and create more desire, you need to refine and polish those raw materials.
-Here’s some ways you can do that.
+Of course, to make your story more attention-grabbing, interesting and engaging, you have to refine and polish those raw materials.
+Here are some ways you can do that.

 1. Grab attention right away

 We’re all exposed to huge amounts of marketing activities every day.
 Most of it we ignore.
-To stand out have customers listen to our story, we need to grab their attention right away.
+To stand out and have customers listen to our story, we have to grab their attention.

-Advertising guru David Ogilvy wrote that five times more people read the headline than the body copy in his book Ogilvy on Advertising.
+Advertising guru David Ogilvy wrote in Ogilvy on Advertising that 5 times more people read the headline than the body copy.

 Audiences decide quickly if the story’s going to be worth reading.
 Your opening needs to be strong and hook the customer right away.

 Avoid long pre-ambles and exposition.
-Show the reader early what the story’s about.
-Once the audience commits to reading beyond the introduction, they’re far more likely to read to the end of the story.
+Show the reader early what the story is about.
+Once the audience commits to reading beyond the introduction, they’re more likely to read to the end.

 Spend a disproportionate amount of time on your headline and introduction.
 Re-write it and re-write it until it’s as strong and engaging as you can make it.

-Share enough of the story in the introduction to make the audience want to find out more.
-Of course, don’t tell them everything up front.
-Share what’s coming, but leave enough mystery and intrigue that they want to find out more.
+Share enough of the story in the introduction to make the audience want to keep reading.
+Of course, don’t give everything away up front.
+Share what’s coming, but leave some mystery and intrigue so they want to find out more.

 2. The audience has to identify with the hero

-The audience should a connection to the hero of your story.
-This don’t need to be exactly like the hero, but they do need to be able to relate to them.
+The audience should feel a connection to the hero.
+They don’t need to be exactly like them.
+But they do need to find them relatable.

-This can be through a common problem or a similar way of thinking about the world.
+This can be via a common problem or a similar way of thinking about the world.

-This connection makes the story feel relevant to the audience.
+This connection makes the story feel more relevant to the audience.
 It grabs their attention because people feel drawn to stories in which they feel they could see themselves.

 Be specific and describe the problem as concretely as you can.
-It’s easier for audiences to recognise specific situations that show the problem, than broad generalisations.
+It’s easier for audiences to recognise specific situations which show the problem, rather than broad generalisations.

-The audience need to easily understand the problem, see how it relates to them, and how your brand might be the answer.
-That’s what will make customers want to hear the rest of your story.
+The audience has to easily see the problem, get how it relates to them, and how your brand is the answer.
+That’s what makes customers want to hear the rest of your story.

 3. The theme - what’s it about?

-Which leads us on to the theme of the story.
-In marketing storytelling, the theme is usually the answer to the problem.
-It’s what your brand offers that gets customers from having a problem now to a happy ending in the future where the problem is solved.
+Which brings us to the theme of the story.
+In marketing storytelling, this is usually the answer to the problem.
+It’s what your brand offers which gets customers from having a problem now to a happy ending in the future where the problem is solved.

 Like how to confidently buy a new car without feeling conned.
 Or getting healthier without paying a fortune in gym fees.
 Maybe even learning the value of storytelling in marketing.

 The clearer your theme, the clearer the audience is on why they should listen to the story and what it means for them.
-The theme’s really the benefit of your brand story for the customer.
+The theme is really the benefit of your brand story for the customer.

 4. Stories are about change - marketing benefits